viamrobotics/docs/docs/modular-resources/advanced/_index.md

     "components",
     "services",
   ]
-description: "Some usage may require you to extend the standardized API definitions or deploy custom components using a server on a remote part"
+description: "Some usage may require you to define new APIs or deploy custom components using a server on a remote part"
 aliases:
   - "/program/extend/"
 ---